hareko/js-filer/README.md

 ## Purpose

-A cross-browser jQuery plugin to display and modify the tree view of any hierarchical data (file directories, inventory lists, ...) supplied by the server-side.
+A cross-browser jQuery plugin to display and modify the tree view of any hierarchical data (file directories, inventory lists, ...) supplied from server-side.

 ## Composition